Plant Library

 Edible Qualities

-Mexican Oregano is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Mexican Oregano is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant pointy green leaves which emerge light green in spring can be harvested at any time in the season.
 The leaves have a spicy taste and a strong fragrance.

 The leaves are most often used in the following ways: